browserengineering/book/book/embeds.md

         # ...
 ```

-We need to re-render the previously-focused frame frame so that it
+We need to re-render the previously-focused frame so that it
 stops drawing the focus outline.

 Another interaction is pressing `Tab` to cycle through focusable